flazer/twitchbot/README.md

 ### Why Twitch FAQ Bot

 When I stream my content on Twitch it happens a lot, that people are asking the same questions over and over again.
-I could not blame them, but it's kind of frustrating to repeat yourself over and over again.
+I can not blame them, but it's a kind of frustrating to repeat yourself over and over again.
 I searched for a solution in [Nightbot](https://nightbot.tv) and [Moobot](http://moo.bot/), but couldn't find any.
 So I wrote my own bot.
 This bot is able to parse every written chatmessage and tries to find known patterns, so that it can answer with a predefined text.

+### Requirements
+ - PHP >= 7.3

 ## Getting Started